MattWestb/IKEA-TRADFRI-ICC-A-1-Module/Flashing-MG/Jlink/README.md

 Type "connect" to establish a target connection, '?' for help
 J-Link>
 ```
-All are without any SN, so after flash with probe, just run jlink.exe and make "exec SetSN=xxxxxxxx"
+ All are clean without any SN, just run "exec SetSN=xxxxxxxx" then "xxxxxxxx" its your serial number.

 Close JLink.exe and starting it agen and you have a SN.